Qwerty12346727/wikivault-/README.md

 - AI-powered helpers for smarter searching and summaries🤖.
 - Searches the Wikipedia so answers are always updated🌐!

-Created by Asher, Wiki Vault is the ultimate app for curious minds who love to learn — powered by creativity, organized with precision, and inspired by God’s wonderful creation. 🙏✨
+Created by Qwerty12346727, Wiki Vault is the ultimate app for curious minds who love to learn — powered by creativity, organized with precision, and inspired by God’s wonderful creation. 🙏✨

 Whether you're studying, exploring, or just curious, Wiki Vault is your secret lab of knowledge🧠!